Radio's Role in Today's Media Landscape

 Radio's core strength continues to be the power of words and sound.
 With its human voice to convince it can be used as a branding medium.
 Advertisers continue to use DJ endorsements to build trust and drive business with DJs often providing personal experiences with the brand, on-air mentions and authentic chatter within their shows.

 Radio is resilient.
 Its accessibility continues to expand.
-Various distribution platforms such as streaming, HD, MP3 also keep Radio relevant.
+Various distribution platforms such as streaming, HD, and apps also keep Radio relevant.
 Unlike other media, the audio experience remains intact platform to platform - whether it is delivered on a desktop, in a car, MP3 player or smartphone.
-The platforms allow Radio to maintain their local presence while also delivering to a national audience.
+These platforms allow Radio to maintain its local presence while also delivering to a national audience.
 Today's new technologies can increase and enhance the consumers Radio experience thru text messaging, mobile applications, time shifted listening via podcasts, etc. and can now also provide a visual experience not previously available.

-The future of Radio is bringing all technology and platforms together to deliver true interactivity to the masses-one person at a time.
-Innovations in interactivity such as: listener influenced programming via platforms like Jelli or Listener Driven Radio; personalized playlists powered by broadcast stations, such as iHeartRadio; instantaneous ownership of audio content such as music, exclusive interviews and concerts, sports and news programming, etc. These are just the beginning.
+The future of Radio is bringing all technology and platforms together to deliver true interactivity to the masses, one person at a time.
+Innovations in interactivity such as listener-influenced programming via platforms like LDR; personalized playlists powered by broadcast stations, such as iHeartRadio; instantaneous ownership of audio content such as music, exclusive interviews and concerts, sports and news programming, etc., are just the beginning.

-Within this world of new technology and media fragmentation, Radio continues to be a top choice source for new music discovery3 and audio entertainment.
-It continues to be the medium Americans turn to for information during times of crisis and need.
+Within this world of new technology and media fragmentation, Radio continues to be a top source for new music discovery4 and audio entertainment.
+It remains the top in-car device for entertainment with 86% of drivers citing AM/FM Radio as their primary in-car entertainment device (Source: The Infinite Dial 2014, Edison Research / Triton Digital).
+Even in this digital age, Radio continues to be a primary medium that Americans turn to for information during emergencies or other crises.
+When the power goes out or cellular towers are down, Radio is always there.